brianrackle/brianrackle.github.io/_posts/2014-08-18-range-mapping.md

 ### The Fix

 The solution here is to scale the from-range and to-range so that computing the total range will not overflow the data type.
-It would be possible to simply use an unsigned data type when only dealing with integral types, however floating-point types do not have unsigned versions.
-It is necessary to scale the values down so that `std::numeric_limits<T>::max() - std::numeric_limits<T>::lowest()` will not overflow `T`.
+It would be possible to simply use an unsigned data type if only dealing with integral types, however floating-point types do not have unsigned versions.
+Thus it is necessary to scale the values down so that `std::numeric_limits<T>::max() - std::numeric_limits<T>::lowest()` will not overflow `T`.
 This can be done by simply reducing all input values by half, performing the calculations and then expanding the result by double.

 {% highlight c++ %}
 template <class _FT, class _TT>